grantmcdermott/R-intro/regression-intro.md

 ## Fixed effects with the `lfe` package

 One of my favourite packages in the entire R catalogue is `lfe` ("linear fixed effects").
 This package has a tonne of options built in to it (instrumental variables, multi-level clustering, etc.) It can also be used to run simple linear regressions *a la* `lm`.
-The main functionality, however, is for running fixed effects regressions via the `lfe::felm()` function.[^3]
+The main functionality, however, is for running fixed effects regressions via the `lfe::felm()` function.^[There are other packages for running panel regressions in R, in particular the `plm` package.
+However, I think that `lfe` supersedes these in virtually all aspects.]

 ```r